Bible prophecy explained:

 Biblical prophecies fulfilled by Israel - part 2

-The excerpts below are from the 2nd edition of the book, 100 Fulfilled Bible Prophecies, by George Konig and Ray Konig, who are the authors and copyright holders.
+The excerpts below are from the Second Edition of the book, 100 Prophecies, by George Konig and Ray Konig, who are the authors and copyright holders.
 The excerpts are reprinted here with written permission from the authors.
 All rights reserved.
-The 3rd edition, which has been revised and expanded, of
+The Fourth Edition, which has been revised, expanded, and renamed as

-100 Fulfilled Bible Prophecies: Ancient Biblical prophecies that foretold the future is now available through Amazon.com.
+100 Fulfilled Bible Prophecies, is available through Amazon.com.

 Many of these Bible prophecies either found fulfillment during the first century or began to find fulfillment at that time.
 They include the destruction of Jerusalem and the Temple, and the exile of the people from the land of Israel.